ShamanthDandin/ShamanthDandin/README.md

 # Hi 👋, I'm Sampi

 Irl i go by the name Shamanth.
 I'm a Computer Science student who loves coding and gaming.
-I'm always eager to learn new things and solve problems.
-With a straightforward and adaptable approach, I'm excited to make a difference in the tech world.
+I'm always eager to learn new things with a straightforward approach, I'm excited to make a difference in the tech world.

 # Languages & Technologies I use